EnvironmentOntology/environmental-exposure-ontology/README.md

  * [subsets/ecto-basic.obo](subsets/ecto-basic.obo) - for OBO-Edit users
  * [ecto.owl](ecto.owl) - open in Protege5

-Note to open the OWL in Protege you will need to check out the repo so that the catalog can be used.
+Note: to open the OWL in Protege you will need to check out the repo so that the catalog can be used.

 ### Relationships to other ontologies